 Spending time outside is central to TDS’s approach to creative learning.
 Throughout the school year, TDS students spend time outdoors, exploring the beaches and habitats of Fort Baker, fostering a deep connection to the natural world.
 Our students also have access to all of the resources and exhibits of BADM, including exclusive access when the museum is closed to the public on Mondays.

-As of fall 2016, The Discovery School is officially a laboratory school.
-As a laboratory school, or lab school, The Discovery School allows top university researchers to conduct studies on child development in a preschool setting.
-The lessons and research that will come out of our preschool will shape the national dialogue on how educators design experiences to set kids up for lifelong success.
+As of fall 2016, TDS is officially a laboratory school.
+As a laboratory school, or lab school, TDS is open to top university researchers who are conducting studies on child development in a preschool setting.
+The lessons and research that come out of our preschool will shape the national dialogue on how educators design experiences to set kids up for lifelong success.

-In addition, as a lab school, The Discovery School teachers receive access to cutting edge research from the leading thinkers in cognitive development and early childhood education.
-This gives our teachers the opportunity to implement this innovative research immediately in the classroom.
+Our status as a lab school also benefits TDS teachers.
+They receive access to cutting edge research from the leading thinkers in cognitive development and early childhood education, giving them opportunity to implement this innovative research immediately in the classroom